 Two-Stage Furnaces: What They Are and How They Work

-A heating system with two settings of operating - high and low - is called a two-stage furnace.
-When set to the low stage, the furnace runs at a reduced capacity in order to maintain the desired temperature at your home more efficiently.
-During the high stage, the furnace will instead operate at full capacity to satisfy demands for greater heat.
+As the name suggests, a furnace with two levels of operating (high or low) is called a two-stage furnace.
+On the low stage, the furnace operates at a reduced capacity as a way to maintain the preferred temperature at your home more efficiently.
+During the high stage, the furnace will instead function at peak capacity to satisfy demands for increased heat.
 With a two-stage furnace, you can enjoy greater energy efficiency and steady temperatures all across your home.

 While two-stage furnaces are exceptionally efficient, not all all models are condensing furnaces.